delight-im/PHP-Auth/Migration.md

      ) WHERE user_id IS NULL;
      ```

+ * The two methods `confirmEmail` and `confirmEmailAndSignIn` may now throw an additional `\Delight\Auth\UserAlreadyExistsException` if an attempt has been made to change the email address to an address that has become occupied in the meantime.

  * The two methods `forgotPassword` and `resetPassword` may now throw an additional `\Delight\Auth\ResetDisabledException` if the user has disabled password resets for their account.

  * The `Base64` class is now an external module and has been moved from the namespace `Delight\Auth` to the namespace `Delight\Base64`.
 The interface and the return values are not compatible with those from previous versions anymore.